italia/daf-docs/installation/dataportal/dataportal-public.rst

 What is it?
 ===========

-The `Dataportal-public <https://dataportal.daf.teamdigitale.it/>`__ is the web app to access the open data catalog and other content that can be exposed publicly.
+The `Dataportal-public <https://dataportal.daf.teamdigitale.it/>`__ is the web app that allows access to the open data catalog and other content that can be exposed publicly.

 =======